Civil Construction Worker

 A qualified civil construction worker will typically work in private or public contractor companies, but will also have the prerequisites to start his or her own company.

 The training programme is a vocational education programme which is placed in:

 The Danish qualification framework for life-long learning at level: 4

 European Qualification Framework (EQF) at level: 4

 The education takes from 4 years to 4 years and 6 months.

 The Danish vocational educations are alternating programmes.
 This means the apprenticer is alternately taught for a period at a school and a period in an approved construction enterprise.

 AP Graduate in Construction Technology, Bachelor of Architectural Technology and Construction, Constructor.
-If a person has completed an EUX as superstructure in connection with the apprenticeship, he or she has access to engineering and architectural educations.
-The person is also entitled to secondary supplementary courses necessary to gain access to other, specific higher education.
+A person who completes the apprenticeship as EUX-apprentice is eligible to seek admission to an engineering or architectural education.
+The person is also entitled to secondary supplementary courses necessary to gain access to other, specific higher educations.